tdiprima/spring-boot-keycloak/README.md

 mvn spring-boot:run
 ```

-Get token and pass to http://localhost:8081/api/v1/demo in Postman.
+Get token and pass to http://localhost:8081/api/v1/demo and */hello2 in Postman.